Articles-Joey/articles-backups/README.md

 ## 🚀 Features

-- Save and back up your favorite articles
+- Backup, Compress, and Encrypt your backups
-- Organize articles with tags and metadata
+- Organize and search backups with favorites and metadata
-- View saved content in a clean reader mode
-- Export backups for offline use
+- Export backups to cloud providers
 - RESTful API for integration and automation

 ---